 If you’ve come to Red Deer for a conference, a tournament or a winter getaway, you’ll be pleased to know there are many great ways to have fun.
 There are lots of unique ways to get outdoors and enjoy winter.
 And when you’re tired of playing outside, there are wonderful indoor attractions to enjoy.
 Here’s a little roundup of some of the best things to do in Red Deer in winter.

-Related: If you’re planning a winter trail walk on Red Deer’s incredible trail system, microspikes for hiking can be helpful.
+Useful Winter Gear: If you’re planning a winter trail walk on Red Deer’s incredible trail system, microspikes for hiking can be helpful.
 Check out our gear review.
+These are our new favorite ice cleats.
+A good pair will last you for years of winter fun.

 Outdoor Things to do in Red Deer